-Visit the Place2Be room and speak to Ms Cullen, the Place 2Be school project manager on one of the days she is at the academy (Monday, Thursday and Friday).
+Visit the Place2Be room and speak to Ms Cullen, the Place2Be school project manager on one of the days she is at the academy (Monday, Tuesday, Wednesday (Upper School only) or Thursday).

 Place appointment slips under Ms Cullen's door and she will get back to you as soon as possible.

 Email Ms Cullen on email@example.com (your email will only ever be read by Ms Cullen).
 Please note: emails will only be picked up on the days Ms Cullen is working.
 Should you need urgent support on a day Ms Cullen does not work, please speak to a teacher or your Head of Year.